ostcar/kingfisher/README.md

 be one concurent write request.
 When a write request is processed, all other write request and all read requests have to wait.

+All events are only persisted to disk, if `handle_request!` returns with Ok.
+On error, all events gets discarded.

 ## Build the platform